 Parents may seek a place for their child outside of their normal age group, for example, if a child is gifted and talented or has experienced problems such as ill health.
-In addition, the parents of a summer born child1 may

-1 The term summer born children relates to all children born from 1April to 31 August.
-These children reach compulsory school age on 31August following their fifth (or on their fifth birthday if it falls on 31 August) It is likely that most requests for summer born children admitted out of their normal age group will come from parents of children born in the later summer months or those born prematurely choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group - to reception rather than year 1.
+In addition, the parents of a summer born child1 may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group - to reception rather than year 1.

 Admission Authorities must make clear in their admission arrangements the process for requesting admission out of the normal age group.

 Admission authorities must make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.

 They must also take into account the views of the head teacher of the school concerned.
 When informing a parent of their decision on the year group the child should be admitted to, the admission authority must set out clearly the reasons for their decision.